Bjornis12/pokeemerald-expansion-editor/README.md

 # Pokeemerald-Expansion Editor — Main Application

-## About This Version
+## About This Tool

-This is a powerful PyQt6-based editor designed to streamline your pokeemerald-expansion workflow.
+This is a PyQt6-based editor designed to streamline your pokeemerald-expansion workflow.
 Manage trainers, create new ones, import sprites, and generate clean event scripts—all in one place.

 Here is a preview of the editor: